 Even for the contaminants we know about and regulate, we still struggle to effectively filter them out and meet regulatory standards.
 Every year since 1982, an estimated 4 to 28% of the U.S. population has been affected by health-based violations of the SDWA.
 According to one analysis, 18,000 U.S. community water systems – serving almost 77 million Americans – violated at least one SDWA rule in 2015, with more than 80,000 total violations.
 These failures are largely due to poor maintenance of our aging water infrastructure, lack of water testing at point-of-use, and lack of well water regulation.

-Funding limitations are one major hindrance to maintaining, repairing, or upgrading water distribution and sewer systems that are reaching, or have already reached, the end of their intended operational life.
-In fact, the Environmental Protection Agency (EPA) estimates that over $743 billion are needed for water infrastructure improvements, and the American Society of Civil Engineers gave the U.S. drinking water infrastructure a “D” grade in 2017, citing its aging and deteriorating infrastructure.
+Funding limitations are one major hindrance to maintaining, repairing or upgrading water distribution and sewer systems that are reaching, or have already reached, the end of their intended operational life.
+In fact, the Environmental Protection Agency (EPA) estimates that over $743 billion are needed for water infrastructure improvements, and the American Society of Civil Engineers (ASCE) gave the U.S. drinking water infrastructure a “C-” grade in 2021, citing its aging and deteriorating infrastructure.

 Covid-19 and Water Contamination

 Furthermore, stagnant water can increase the risk for growth and spread of Legionella and other harmful bacteria.
 In August, five schools in Ohio and four schools in Pennsylvania detected Legionella in their water supply, which may have been due to the prolonged shutdown.
-As many companies make plans to return to offices, and as people return to their unoccupied residences, it is crucial to take into consideration these water quality concerns.
 The EPA’s Maintaining or Restoring Water Quality in Buildings with Low or No Use outlines strategies to help preserve water quality and prevent water stagnation during periods of low-to-no water use.

 Contaminants of Emerging Concern (CECs)